Original Article PDF

 Authors: Rollin McCraty1, Mike Atkinson1, Joe Dispenza2

-1 Institute of HeartMath, CA, USA
+1 Institute of HeartMath, CA, 2 Encephalon Inc., WA, USA

 Heart rate variability (HRV), the change in the time intervals between adjacent heartbeats, is an emergent property of interdependent regulatory systems that operates on different time scales to adapt to environmental and psychological challenges.
 Low age-adjusted HRV has also been confirmed as a strong, independent predictor of future health problems in both healthy people and in patients with a wide range of diseases and correlates with all-cause mortality.
 24-hour HRV recordings are considered the “gold standard” and have greater predictive power on health risk than short-term recordings.
 However, it is not always practical or cost effective to obtain 24-hour HRV recordings, and short-term recordings have been widely used in research and clinical applications for many years.

-This study first examined the correlations between a 10-minute resting state period, a 1-minute paced deep breathing protocol, response to handgrip and 24-hour HRV measures in 28 healthy individuals.
+This study examined the correlations between a 10-minute resting state period, a 1-minute paced deep breathing protocol, response to handgrip and 24-hour HRV measures in 28 healthy individuals.
 Based on the results of the initial study, the primary study examined the correlations between the 1-minute paced deep breathing assessment and 24-hour measures in a general population of 805 individuals.
 Overall, the findings from the studies suggested that the 1-minute paced deep breathing assessment had high correlations with the 24-hour measures of vagally mediated HRV, and with VLF power.

 The findings from this study suggest that the 1-minute paced deep breathing protocol is an ideal short-term assessment that can be used in a health risk screening context.
 When low values are observed, it is recommended that a 24-hour assessment be conducted.

 Key words: HRV, Heart Rate Variability, Risk Assessment, Deep Breathing